abhinav-kimothi/VIDIA.I/README.md

 ---

-An OpenAI GPT3 based QnA agent for documents and links
+VIDIA is an experimental AI-powered QnA agent designed to simplify document analysis.
+VIDIA can extract valuable insights from documents and web links.
+Powered by OpenAI's language models and built on Streamlit, VIDIA is an effort to make information extraction effortless.

 ---